Business Loan Interest Rates

-Let’s say that you want to take a business loan of Rs 45 lakh (P), with an interest rate (r) of 18% and a loan tenure (n) of 5 years.
-Knowing these factors, you can calculate the MSME business loan interest rate by putting the figures in the above formula:
+Let’s say that you want to take a business loan of Rs 1 lakh (P), with an interest rate (r) of 15% and a loan tenure (n) of 1 year.
+Knowing these factors, you can calculate the MSME loan interest rate by putting the figures in the above formula:

 The above method of manually calculating the payable interest can be complex.
 IIFL Finance has designed an online business loan EMI calculator to let you calculate the SME loan interest rate aspect along with the overall due interest on the loan.

 You can head over to the IIFL website to use the business loan EMI calculator by entering some basic information such as the desired loan amount, the loan tenure and the applicable interest rate.
 Afterwards, IIFL Finance’s business loan EMI calculator will let you know the total payable interest, total payment including the principal and interest amount and your monthly EMI.

 IIFL Finance ensures that your finance needs are met promptly and that you can focus on business growth without worrying about day-to-day business expenses.

 IIFL business loan is available at attractive rates and reasonable charges.